-Commencing on the date of the IPO, the Company has agreed to pay the Sponsor up to \$10,000 per month for office space and administrative support services.
-These are paid on a monthly basis via invoices, and there was no amount due under the Administrative Services Agreement as of December 31, 2021.
-For the year end December 31, 2021, the Company incurred \$2,114 in expenses in connection with such services.
+Commencing on the date of the IPO, the Company agreed to pay the Sponsor up to \$10,000 per month for office space and administrative support services.
+These were paid on a monthly basis via invoices, and there was no amount due under the Administrative Services Agreement as of December 31, 2022.

-Note 6 - Commitments & Contingencies
+Note 7 - Commitments & Contingencies